-Tips for creating the Ultimate Red Velvet Cake
+Tips for creating the Ultimate Sugar Free Red Velvet Cupcakes

 - Including oil in your recipe is a must.
 Coconut oil or Grapeseed oil I have found work best.
 1 cup might seem like a lot, but it is the perfect amount for the recipe and it what keeps them so moist.
 Oh, and it makes 24 cupcakes.
 That’s a lot of cupcake.

 - Add more or less beetroot, depending on how much you want the flavour to come through.
 I like to be able to taste it, so I tend to add a little more than what most people might

 - Preheat the oven before putting the cakes into the oven.
 This immediately activates the baking powder and starts the cooking and rising process.